data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/http.md

       For example, to set a Cookie use 'Cookie,name=value', or '"Cookie","name=value"'.

       You can set multiple headers, e.g. '"Cookie","name=value","Authorization","xxx"'.

-   --http-no-slash
-      Set this if the site doesn't end directories with /.

-      Use this if your target website does not use / on the end of directories.

-      A / on the end of a path is how rclone normally tells the difference between files and directories.
-If this flag is set, then rclone will treat all files with Content-Type: text/html as directories and read URLs from them rather than downloading them.

-      Note that this may cause rclone to confuse genuine HTML files with directories.

    --http-no-head
       Don't use HEAD requests.